It’s the happiest time of the year, festival season is here! You’ve bought a ticket to your very first camping music festival – but now what?

 Before you know it, you’ve survived your first camping music festival.

-Did we miss anything?
-Share your own music festival tips below!
+Did we miss anything in our music festival survival guide?
+Share your own music festival survival tips below!